by Matt Slick

 Now, we have to ask what Jesus was doing when he instituted the supper.
 You see, the Roman Catholic Church says that the Eucharist is the sacrificed body and blood of Christ; and this is important.

-"And since in this divine sacrifice which is celebrated in the Mass, the same Christ who offered himself once in a bloody manner on the altar of the cross is contained and is offered in an unbloody manner," (Catechism of the Catholic Church, par.
-1367).
+"And since in this divine sacrifice which is celebrated in the Mass, the same Christ who offered himself once in a bloody manner on the altar of the cross is contained and is offered in an unbloody manner," (CCC 1367).

 Are we to believe that when Jesus offered the bread and wine before he was crucified, that he was actually offering them the crucified body and crucified blood?
 The Roman Catholic is required to say that it is, but how can their response be rational?
 When I press them on this, the answer I receive is that God can do anything he wants; therefore, it is the actual sacrificed body and blood of Christ.